 Exemptions to the vaccination requirement include:

-A statement signed by a physician that the required immunization would be injurious to the student or members of the student's family or household.
+A medical exemption signed by a Physician, Physician Assistant, or a Advanced Practice Registered Nurse-Nurse Practioner that the required immunization would be injurious to the student or members of the student's family or household.

 Students with exemptions on file may need to be excluded from school if there is an outbreak of a vaccine-preventable disease.

 If the student has not had the varicella (chickenpox) vaccine but has had the varicella (chickenpox) disease then a statement signed by a licensed medical physician, parent, or guardian must be submitted verifying the name of the student and the year in which he/she had the disease.